Kim Kardashian Kimoji Merch Includes Marijuana Rolling Papers, A Butt Pool Float, And ‘Still Drunk’ Flasks

 A post shared by KIMOJI (@kimoji) on

 What do you think about Kim Kardashian’s latest Kimoji merchandise release?
-Let us know in the comments below!
+Let us know in the comments section below!

 [Featured Image by Handout/Getty Images]